Kaspar i Nudådalen

-Kaspar i Nudådalen ("Kaspar in the Nudå Valley") was the Sveriges Television's Christmas calendar in 2001.
+Kaspar i Nudådalen ("Kaspar in the Nudå Valley") is the Sveriges Television's Christmas calendar in 2001.

 Plot

 It's winter in the small village of Nudådalen, where Kasper lives.
 Living in the village are also his grandfather on his mother's side, general store-operator Atom-Ragnar, Åhman, and Lisa.

 Reruns

 Reruns aired at Barnkanalen between 23 December 2009 – 7 January 2010.

 Video

 The series was released to VHS and DVD on 24 October 2002.